-Nation's Largest Hispanic Journalist Group Drops Sponsorship By Fox News
+Nation's Largest Hispanic Journalist Group Drops Fox News Sponsorship

-The nation's largest organization of Hispanic journalists is cutting its ties with Fox News over what the group says is the network's spreading of misinformation about unauthorized immigrants, and by extension Hispanics.
+The nation's largest organization of Hispanic journalists is cutting ties with Fox News over what the group says is the network's spreading of misinformation about unauthorized immigrants, and by extension Hispanics.

 The move will cost the National Association of Hispanic Journalists (NAHJ) some money since Fox was signed up to be a sponsor of their upcoming conference.

-The journalists' group published a letter to its members Thursday saying it will return to Fox News more than $16,000 donated by the network to sponsor its upcoming conference in San Antonio, Texas.
+The group published a letter to its members Thursday saying it will return more than $16,000 donated by Fox News to sponsor its upcoming conference in San Antonio.

-"To accept financial support from an entity that perpetuates the spread of disinformation to the public about the Hispanic and Latino community risks the integrity and credibility of NAHJ's 35 year mission," Hugo Balta, the association's president wrote.
+"To accept financial support from an entity that perpetuates the spread of disinformation to the public about the Hispanic and Latino community risks the integrity and credibility of NAHJ's 35 year mission," wrote Hugo Balta, the association's president.

-Balta, a senior producer at MSNBC, said his group has been in contact with Fox's management to complain about what he and others consider to be anti-immigrant rhetoric, like when pundits on the conservative network talk about "an invasion" of the U.S. by migrants from Mexico and Central America.
+Balta, a senior producer at MSNBC, said his group has been in contact with Fox's management to complain about what he and others consider to be anti-immigrant rhetoric, such as when pundits on the conservative network talk about a U.S. "invasion" of migrants from Mexico and Central America.

 He said those concerns were met with expressions of "regret" and nothing more.

-A recent remark made by Fox News radio host Todd Starnes prompted Balta to say enough is enough.
+A recent remark made by Fox News Radio host Todd Starnes prompted Balta to say enough is enough.

 "Starnes likened migrants coming to the United States to Nazi Germany invading western Europe.
 That's the straw that broke the camel's back for me and NAHJ," he said in an interview with NPR.